Resumes are a must-have for any job seeker. They provide a snapshot of how qualified you are and how professional you can appear.

 Proofread, proofread, proofread!

 The most essential thing to keep in mind when preparing your resume is thorough proofreading.
-A mistake on your resume can easily cost you an interview, especially if it is glaring and part of your primary job experience.
+A mistake or any red flags on your resume can easily cost you an interview, especially if it is glaring and part of your primary job experience.

 Keep refining your resume